 = 0.0265 g per 200mL

-Example: A mixture of ethane (C2H6) and ethene (C2H4) occupies 40 litre at 1.00 atm and at 400 K. The mixture reacts completely with 130 g of O2 to produce CO2 and H2O.
-Assuming ideal gas behaviour, calculate the mole fractions of C2H4and C2H6 in the mixture.
+Example: A mixture of ethane (C2H6) and ethene (C2H4) occupies 40 litres at 1.00 atm and at 400 K. The mixture reacts completely with 130 g of O2 to produce CO2 and H2O.
+Assuming ideal gas behavior, calculate the mole fractions of C2H4and C2H6 in the mixture.

 Solution: For a gaseous mixture of C2H6 and C2H4